we-sh/42ShellTester/README.md

 ## Tasks

-* `sh ./tasks/generate_readmes.sh` (only on master branch) to automaticaly generate the README files of tests
+* `bash ./tasks/generate_readmes.sh` (only on master branch) to automaticaly generate the README files of tests

 # The Team